-- 1. Modernisation of administrations: - 1.1.
+- 1. Modernisation of public administrations: - 1.1.
 Support Member States in the implementation of the Principles of the Tallinn Declaration on e-Government in all policy domains, creating where necessary, the registries needed and interconnecting them in full respect of the General Data Protection Regulation. - 1.2.
 Support the design, piloting, deployment, maintenance and promotion of a coherent ecosystem of cross-border digital services infrastructure and facilitate seamless end-to-end, secure, interoperable, multi-lingual, interoperable cross-border or cross-sector solutions and common frameworks within public administration.
 Methodologies for assessing the impact and benefits shall also be included. - 1.3.
 Support the assessment, updating and promotion of existing common specifications and standards as well as the development, establishment and promotion of new common specifications, open specifications and standards through the Union's standardisation platforms and in cooperation with European or international standardisation organisations as appropriate. - 1.4.
 Cooperate towards a European ecosystem for trusted infrastructures possibly using distributed ledgers (e.g. blockchain) services and applications, including support for interoperability and standardisation and fostering the deployment of EU cross-border applications. - 2.
-Health - 2.1.
-Ensure that EU citizens can access, share, use, and manage their personal health data securely across borders irrespective of their location or the location of the data.
-Complete the eHealth Digital Service Infrastructure and extend it by new digital services, related to disease prevention, health care and cure, support their deployment, building on the EU and Member States' activities such as the development of the a European exchange format for electronic health records a broad support by EU activities and Member States, in particular in the eHealth Network according to Article 14 of Directive 2011/24/EU.
+Health43 - 2.1.
+Ensure that EU citizens have control over their personal data and can access, share, use, and manage their personal health data securely across borders irrespective of their location or the location of the data, in accordance with applicable data protection legislation.
+Complete the eHealth Digital Service Infrastructure and extend it by new digital services, related to disease prevention, health and care and cure, support their deployment, building on the EU and Member States' activities such as the development of the a European exchange format for electronic health records a broad support by EU activities and Member States, in particular in the eHealth Network according to Article 14 of Directive 2011/24/EU.

-&lt;sup>39 COM(2018) 233 final, on enabling the digital transformation of health and care in the Digital Single Market; empowering citizens and building a healthier society
+COM(2018) 233 final, on enabling the digital transformation of health and care in the Digital Single Market; empowering citizens and building a healthier society